RonenNess/Shaku/docs/utils_game_time.md

 <a name="GameTime"></a>

 ## GameTime
-Class to hold current game time (elapse and deltatime).
+Class to hold current game time, both elapse and delta from last frame.

 **Kind**: global class